 Da Vinci's Knight

-based on his detailed sketches that outlined the essential components necessary for its operation.
+Leonardo Da Vinci designed an artificial man shaped like an armored Germanic knight, based on detailed sketches outlining the essential components necessary for its operation.
 The knight was intended to be powered by an external mechanical crank, enabling the operator to control its movements.
 The design incorporated a sophisticated system of cables and pulleys that would allow the automaton to perform a variety of actions, including sitting, standing, turning its head, crossing its arms, and lifting its metal visor to reveal a face.